 - Plant your mums in well-draining soil.
 The cold air may not be the killer of MN Mums.
 The ice around the root system definitely will if there is standing water when we get freezing temps.

 - Think about a sheltered location that can protect your mum from winter winds.

 - “Tests show that garden mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
 This is also a beneficial technique to use with other herbaceous perennials.” -U of M

 - Cover your mums with 4″ of leaves or mulch to give them good insulation after the ground is frozen and there isn’t extreme fluctuations of temperature.

 Spring Time Care:

 - Take off the leaves that you bundled your mum in if they haven’t blown away already.

-- You can just snap off or trim off the dead growth being careful not to pull out or cut new growth.
+- You can just snap off or trim off the dead growth.
+Be careful not to pull out or cut new growth.

 - This is the time also that you can divide your mum.
 The outer new growth is the most vigorous and you may see little stray growths that are perfect for splitting.
-You dig down and snip off the new growth, leaving as much of new roots on as you can on the cutting and then pot them up in a clean pot and soil in a warm sunny windowsill for a few weeks and be sure to water but not too much.
+Dig down and snip off the new growth, leaving as much of new roots on as you can on the cutting and then pot them up in a clean pot and soil in a warm sunny windowsill for a few weeks and be sure to water but not too much.
 Do the finger test of sticking you finger down into the dirt on the side at least two inches to see if the soil is dry.
-Then you can plant them into the ground.
+Then you can plant them into the ground after a few weeks.